Salaries, Wages, and Stipends

 All employees will receive written notice of their pay and work schedules at the beginning of each school year.
 Classroom teachers, full-time librarians, full-time nurses, and full-time counselors will be paid no less than the minimum state salary schedule.
 Contract employees who perform extracurricular or supplemental duties may be paid a stipend in addition to their salary according to the district’s extra-duty pay schedule.

-Employees should contact Renee Casey, Assistant Superintendent for Human Resources (ext.
-6075) or Carla Gerdes, Director of Human Resources (ext.
+Employees should contact Kimberly Rich, Executive Director of Human Resources (ext.
+6079) or Carla Gerdes, Director of Human Resources (ext.
 6076) for more information about the district’s pay schedules or their own pay.

 The district pays all salaried employees over 12 months regardless of the number of months employed during the school year.
 Salaried employees will be paid in equal monthly or bimonthly payments, beginning with the first pay period the school year.
 An employee who separates from service before the last day of instruction or retires under TRS, will receive in his or her final paycheck, a lump sum payment for wages actually earned from the beginning of the school year to the date of separation.
 Employees that separate after the last day of the instruction will continue to receive paychecks through the end of the summer.